Macedon, Victoria: Timber Plantations

 There are a number of established commercial timber plantations around Macedon in the Black Forest.
 The plantations were established by the State Government in 1880 and were privatised through the sale of the Victorian Plantations Corporation in 1998 to Hancock Timber Resource Group for $550 million to form Hancock Victorian Plantations (HVP).

 The Macedon Black Forest plantations are now owned and operated by a private company HVP Plantations.

 Climate

 Film and television industry

 Macedon is often known as the town from "Picnic at Hanging Rock", the 1975 mystery movie based on the novel of the same name.

 Parts of the 2009 Nicolas Cage film "Knowing" was shot around Macedon, most notably the local petrol station which was renovated to appear more like an American gas station.
 Most of the film was also shot nearby in Mount Macedon.

 The television series 'Chris Humfrey's Wild Life' was filmed in Macedon.
 The series aired in March 2011 on the Australian Broadcasting Corporation.

 The 2018 remake of Picnic at Hanging Rock was filmed in the region, and the award-winning score was composed in the region by local producer Jan Skubiszewski.

+The Macedon Reservoir was used as the location for the trailer park in the opening sequences of the Liam Neeson film Blacklight in 2020.
+Filming was undertaken with access to the area controlled as part of local COVID-19 restrictions.